DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/protocols/intro-to-disinfection-and-sterilization.md

 2. **Surface decontamination**: Cleaning work surfaces and non-critical items
 3. **Environmental cleaning**: Maintaining general cleanliness of the area

->**Warning**: Disinfection is never a substitute for sterilization of hooks and instruments that penetrate skin.
+{% include warning.html content="Disinfection is never a substitute for sterilization of hooks and instruments that penetrate skin." %}

 {% include heading_block.html title="Ultrasonic Cleaners and Enzymatic Solutions" %}